 The ACS system is fail operational, which means steering is still functional in the event of any single-point failure.
-John Deere has gone to great lengths to help ensure the operator has the ability to steer the tractor if something goes wrong in the steering system.
+John Deere has gone to great lengths to help ensure the operator can steer the tractor if something goes wrong in the steering system.

 For example, if the primary controller fails, a second controller takes over.
-If power from the alternator fails, the battery resumes control.
+If power from the alternator is lost, the battery resumes control.
 If the engine quits running and is unable to supply hydraulic oil to the system, an electric-driven backup pump is used to supply the oil.
-There is a backup for ACS components.

 The ACS system consists of several key components:

 John Deere’s ActiveSeat utilizes electrohydraulic technology in combination with air suspension, providing the operator with enhanced ride-quality over standard air-suspension seats.

 Operator movements are monitored in order to reduce vertical movement.
 An ActiveSeat suspension can isolate the operator from up to 90 percent of vertical movements typically seen in tractor applications.

 The system uses a hydraulic cylinder that is connected to a control valve assembly.
 Electrohydraulic valves located in the control valve assembly automatically react to inputs from two sensors, a position sensor and an accelerometer.
 Inputs from these two sensors control oil flow from the tractor to the hydraulic cylinder to reduce the vertical movement of the operator.

 The John Deere ActiveSeat has many of the same features of the ComfortCommand™ seat with the addition of a ride firmness switch.
 The ride firmness switch is located on the left-hand armrest and replaces the suspension shock-dampening seat attenuation lever on the front right-hand side of the ComfortCommand seat controls.

 The ride firmness switch has three positions: plus, minus, and mid position.
 The three positions provide three different levels of seat performance: